Tulsa Learning Academy BEYOND

 These insights helped us create a new school FOR students!

-Outside the walls of school learning: Fridays and throughout the week.
+Outside the walls of school learning: Wednesdays and throughout the week.
 Approximately 4 hours and 15 minutes a day.

 Tulsa Learning Academy will relocate to current McLain 7th Grade Center at 525 East 46th St North, Tulsa, OK.
 This new space will provide room for project learning and access to a cafeteria and gymnasium.
 Furthermore, the location has an extensive school yard for room to engage in outdoor activities.